SURYATSG786/WaRehouse-and-Inventory-Management-System---Elevate-Labs-/README.md

 ## ❖ Reporting Output

 > Example output from the sample dataset in `02_sample_data.sql`.
-These numbers will differ once you start running transactions of your own — that's expected, since the whole point of this design is that the numbers move as real activity happens.
+These numbers will differ once you start running transactions of your own which is expected, since the whole point of this design is that the numbers move as real activity happens.

 **Reorder report** (`CALL sp_reorder_report();`) — sample run flagged several products at/below their reorder level, for example: